 And the winepress was trodden outside the city:

-The vivid picture of God’s judgment on the wicked is illustrated by grapes being crushed.
-The concept of a final judgment place outside Jerusalem can be found in Jewish, Muslim, and Christian traditions that refer to Joel’s prophecy:
+The concept of a final judgment taking place outside Jerusalem can be found in Jewish, Muslim, and Christian traditions that refer to Joel’s prophecy:

-The Valley of Jehoshaphat is known as the place of final judgment in the Biblical tradition and is evidenced by the extensive cemeteries of all three faiths on the slopes of the valley.
-Eusebius identifies the valley as the Valley of Hinnom7 and Jerome refers to the Kidron Valley, citing Joel as a reference.8
+The Valley of Jehoshaphat is known as the place of final judgment in the Biblical tradition, evidenced by the extensive cemeteries of all three faiths on its slopes.

 The valley’s symbolic significance is perhaps more important than its geographical location.
 It represents an assurance of God’s righteous judgment on His enemies and the salvation of His people.